erikarn/erikarn.github.io/heathkit/SB-200/notes.md

  * Maximum plate current for the pair is ~ 500mA (250mA-275mA each)
  * Grid current should peak when plate tuning causes a plate current dip

-## Maximum power issues on 40/80m
+## Maximum power issues on different bands

  * Aging tubes can manifest as not being able to load down on 80 and 40m input - the load cap is fully counterclockwise for max power and can't dip.
- * BUT - the amp also doesn't present a 50+j0 impedance on all bands, especially 40m and 80m.
+ * BUT - the amp also doesn't present a 50+j0 impedance on all bands.
    So although tube transmitters will just output full power, solid state transcievers will begin reducing power above 1.5:1 and thus you may not be outputting 100w.
+ * I've had to use my tuner on the TS-440S for 15 and 10m to stop the SWR to be terrible, but it's touchy - the SWR at the exciter changes as tune/load happens so the autotuner needs to be kicked in and re-run a few times during tuning.

 ## AM usage